 This past summer and fall’s adult returns to the creek and hatchery along with incubation from spawning-

 • Coho returns in 2024 rivaled some of the highest recorded, numbers as late Dec are 2,000+ with 745 of these returning to the hatchery’s adult trap.
 The first Coho were seen in the creek mid August.
-Currently we are incubating 56,597 eggs.
-These will be released to the creek in May or June 2026.
+We collected 56,597 eggs.

-• Chum returns are below average, 70 fish are estimated spawning as of mid November, the hatchery tally was 9 with only 2 being females.
+• Chum (Chapman Creek) returns are below average, 70 fish are estimated spawning in the creek as of mid November, the hatchery tally was 9 with only 2 being females.
 The first Chum were seen in the creek mid Oct.
-Currently we are incubating 1,669 eggs, we only managed to spawn one of the 2 females.
-These will be released to the creek in June 2025.
+We collected 1,800 eggs as we only managed to spawn one of the 2 females.

 Latest Posts: